banago/PHPloy/readme.md

     include[] = 'css/style.min.css:src/style.css'
     ; Directories that should be copied after deploy, from->to copy[] = 'public->www'
+    ; Directories that should be purged before deploy purge-before[] = "dist/"
     ; Directories that should be purged after deploy purge[] = "cache/"
     ; Pre- and Post-deploy hooks